 Waller Family Eye Care (Dr. Bailey would like to but is not sure what her and Caleb's future holds so at this moment she cannot commit) - Dr. Tara Bailey is an optometrist from Waller, TX who screens the students eyes and dispenses prescription eyeglasses at our nine primary schools around Pignon.

-Bergstrom Eye - Dr. Lance Bergstrom, an eye surgeon from Fargo, ND, has been coming to Pignon annually since 2012.
+Haiti Eye Mission - Dr. Lance Bergstrom, an eye surgeon from Fargo, ND, has been coming to Pignon annually since 2012.
 His team provides eye screenings, eyeglass and sunglass dispensing, cataract surgery, glaucoma and medical treatment of eye diseases to over 1,200 residents of the Pignon area.

 Meredith Drive Reformed Church - Over the past several decades, this congregation from Des Moines, IA has served in many ways around Pignon including the building and naming of one of our nine Christian primary schools.